 Then keep reading as we explain how to sell something on Facebook Marketplace, along with the platform’s best practices for your brand, and the number-one tool for keeping all your product data fresh and ready for the fast-paced social media platform.

-What are the benefits of Facebook Marketplace for sellers?
+Benefits of Facebook Marketplace for sellers

 Engage consumers with strong purchase intent